ACLS Certification - Official Site | Powered by CPR.com

 When the SA node fails to generate an impulse, a site outside the SA node but within the atria will generate an action potential faster than the SA node.
 The heart switches to the next fastest inherent rate beyond the SA node.

 If the SA node isn’t functioning, the atrial focus initially takes over, becoming the predominant pacemaker.
-The atria generates impulses which travel towards the Purkinje fibers via the atrioventricular junction before heading to the ventricles the same way they would if the signal came from the SA node.
+The atria generate impulses which travel towards the Purkinje fibers (the network of specialized cells that cause the ventricles to contract) via the atrioventricular (AV) junction (the electrical bridge between the atria and ventricles) before heading to the ventricles the same way they would if the signal came from the SA node.

 If the rate is faster than 100 beats per minute (bpm), the term “atrial tachycardia” describes the rhythm.
 If the rate is less than 100 bpm, it’s an “ectopic atrial” rhythm.

-Impulses originating in the atrium change the normal morphology of the P wave.
+Impulses originating in the atrium change the normal morphology (shape) of the P wave.
 The atrial P wave is slower than the sinus P wave, and its morphology may be flattened, notched, or peaked.
-It has a saw-tooth or biphasic appearance.
+In certain specific rhythms like atrial flutter, it may have a saw-tooth appearance, while others may present a biphasic appearance.

-A biphasic wave may produce a positive and negative deflection within one P wave.
-Rhythms originating from the atria will also have a narrow QRS complex because the impulses are generated above the ventricles.
+A biphasic wave may produce a positive (upward) and negative (downward) deflection from the isoelectric line (the flat baseline of the ECG tracing) within one P wave.
+Rhythms originating from the atria will generally have a narrow QRS complex because the impulses are generated above the ventricles.

 Wandering Pacemaker